-The following actions, while not all inclusive, are examples of academic misconduct: 1) cheating during an exam, 2) plagiarism, consisting of representing someone else's work as your own in a paper, report, care plan etc., 3) use of alcohol or drugs while performing duties in the classroom or clinical, 4) falsification of any data in the classroom or clinical setting, and 5) any academic behaviors that violate the policies of the nursing department, Bethel University or Professional Standards of Conduct as stated in this document.
+a).
+For the first offense the student will receive a grade of zero on the first assignment b).
+A second offense will result in a course failure and dismissal from the nursing program own in a paper, report, care plan etc., 3) use of alcohol or drugs while performing duties in the classroom or clinical, 4) falsification of any data in the classroom or clinical setting, and 5) any academic behaviors that violate the policies of the nursing department, Bethel University or Professional Standards of Conduct as stated in this document.

 Students are expected to adhere to the academic conduct policies of Bethel University.
-Violation of any of these policies may result in dismissal from the nursing program.
+Violation of any of these policies may result in dismissal from the nursing program. (refer to The Log, The Student and Residence Life Handbook for further clarification)